 It’s Practical and It Saves Money

 Perhaps the most practical reason for graduating college “on time” is the money you and your family will save by not paying for an extra year of school.
-The in-state tuition cost for the 2015-16 academic year at Montclair State University is approximately $11,800, plus room and board (if you live on campus), textbooks, and other costs of living.
 If you’re using student loans to finance your education, you’ll only go deeper into debt when that isn’t necessary.
 It is simply more cost effective to graduate in four years.
 By the time you are starting your career and making a steady salary, many of your peers will still be in school.
 The quick start will enable you to get a better footing in the professional world; thus allowing you to advance more quickly.

 Have a Plan